MAARIRAJ/TaskDocsApp/README.md

 # React + Vite
+To Start My Project
+1) Install the Dependencies - npm i
+2) Start the App - npm start

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.